 What Can We Do?
 What We Can Do? is a response to Jacolby’s work, referencing themes of race, societal violence, and community, as well as drawing on the intersections of the performers.

 Black Cowboys in Dresses is a four-act contemporary theatre piece that reflects on portions of Berlin, Germany’s 90s-era queer Black history and club culture.
-This multidisciplinary work melds dance,
+This interdisciplinary work melds dance.

-Kameron Locke originated the role of PHOTO in Brook Andrew's post-traumatic theatrical work, GABAN.
+Kameron Locke reprised his role as PHOTO in Brook Andrew's post-traumatic theatrical work GABAN for the opening of the Sydney Modern Project.

 This 3-channel film was featured in Gropius Bau's YOYI!
 Care, Repair, Heal exhibition from September 2022 to January 2023.